Question

 Influence

-Ideal for formal advocacy efforts with stakeholders or decision-makers, particularly in policy or regulatory contexts
+Best for formal advocacy efforts with senior leadership or external stakeholders, particularly in corporate or policy contexts

 Endorsed